dykstrom/mazela-man/01-chapter-1/README.md

 When we have a way to get the player entity, so it can be updated, we need to tell FXGL that we are interested in certain key presses by registering user actions for those keys.
-The FXGL GameApplication base class has a callback method we can override to do that.
-It is called initInput.
+The FXGL `GameApplication` base class has a callback method we can override to do that.
+It is called `initInput`.
 In this method we can call one or more methods on the FXGL facade to register the user actions, like this:

 ```java